matteoferla/MichelaNGLo-app/README.md

 ### Complicated?
 The code seems a bit complex when it comes to selections.
 The most obvious thing to do is to just have a list of the atoms with a given color and representation.
 However, this has two problems: first, the NGL atom serial does not always map to the same PyMOL atom ID as both try to fix issues in PDB atom id, the second is that having a list of thousands of ids quickly becomes heavy.

+## Python3 compiled Pymol in Ubuntu
+This app requires Python3 compiled Pymol.
+This is not a simple job on a Linux machine.
+This is straightforward on a Mac or PC installation, but not on Linux.

+The Pro version of PyMol is a 'portable' and I could not make it use Python 3.
+Using `conda install -c schrodinger pymol` with a 3.7 Conda won't work.
+There appearts to be a `python3-pymol` aptitude package for Ubuntu Disco Dingo, but not earlier versions (current stable is Bionic Beaver).

+The following commands will compile PyMol opensource under Python3.

+    #get all prerequisites
+    sudo apt-get install python3 #or anaconda3
+    sudo apt-get install python3-dev libglm-dev freeglut3-dev libglew-dev libpng12-dev libfreetype6-dev build-essential libxml++2.6-dev
+    pip3 install pmw numpy
+    prefix=/opt/Pymol/
+    modules=$prefix/modules
+    mkdir -p $prefix
+    sudo python3 setup.py build install --home=$prefix --install-lib=$modules --install-scripts=$prefix
+    #add the module to python
+    sudo echo $modules > /usr/lib/python3/dist-packages/pymol.pth

 ## Licence
 * [PyMOL](https://github.com/schrodinger/pymol-open-source/blob/master/LICENSE) is a trademark of Schrodinger, LLC, and can be used freely.